roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 > LSP facilitates features like go-to-definition, find-references, hover, completion, rename, format, refactor, etc., using semantic whole-project analysis (unlike ctags).

-For each filetype opened an LSP client will connect to an LSP server and depending on the server, a number of features become available, the most useful of which are probably completion, formatting, and hover-signatures.
+For each filetype opened an LSP client will connect to an LSP server and depending on the server, a number of features become available, the most useful of which are probably:
+* completion
+* linting
+* formatting
+* hover-signatures

 Somewhat confusingly, not all servers support all features and so sometimes it's necessary to fall-back to executing a program to perform some feature (i.e: linting, or